shillcollin/vango/VANGO_ARCHITECTURE_AND_GUIDE.md

 }))
 ```

-The client only sends `{hid: "h42"}`.
+The client only sends `{hid: "h42", type: 0x01}`.
 It cannot:
 - Execute arbitrary functions
 - Access handlers from other sessions
-- Modify handler behavior
+- Inject JavaScript

 ### 14.5 Input Validation